 3.1.
 Market Share Analysis & Company Benchmarking

 3.2.
-Competitive Strategy & Packaging TYPE Scenario
+Competitive Strategy & Packaging TECHNOLOGY Scenario

 3.3.
 Competitive Pricing Analysis